Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pr.md

 1. From AI Engine core profiling data, tile(6,1), tile(6,3),... have much larger number of `Store Instructions`.
 An indication check tile source code if lowering number of `Store Instructions` can be done to improve performance.
 2. From AI Engine Memory profiling data, tile(6,1), tile(9,0),... have non-zero `Memory Conflict Time` value.
 Suggest running AIE simulator to check for memory access violations and clear those violations if any.
 3. From AI Engine Memory profiling data, tile(6,1), tile(6,3),... have longer `Cumulative DMA Lock Stalls Time`.
 This leads to check input/output PLIO area to see if PLIO frequency or PLIO width is implemented properly.
 Suggest using Integrated Logic Analyzer (ILA) to check PLIO input/output states during run time.
-4. From AI Engine Interface profiling data, hardware profiling data shows design `PLIO Bandwidth`.
+4. From AI Engine Interface profiling data, the hardware profiling data shows design `PLIO Bandwidth`.
 Apply sorting function by click on `PLIO Bandwidth (MB/s)` to examine highest and lowest PLIO bandwidth.
-Highest is 289.741 MB/s vs. lowest 254.709 MB/s is over 13% difference.
-This difference suggests to check PLIO input/output implementation and use ILA checking PLIO input/output during run time.
+The highest is 289.741 MB/s vs. lowest 254.709 MB/s is over 13% difference.
+This difference suggests that you check PLIO input/output implementation and use ILA checking PLIO input/output during run time.

 # Support